 Our top picks: There’s only one product to choose from!

-ABC Carpet & Home is a family-owned business with a reputation for delivering high-quality sustainable products.
+ABC Carpet & Home is a family-owned business with a reputation for delivering stunning sustainable products from responsibly sourced materials.
 ABC Carpet & Home were named a ‘Top Scorer’ on the 2019 Wood Furniture Scorecard – an initiative run by the Sustainable Furnishing Council and National Wildlife Federation to measure and encourage sustainable sourcing of wood.

 Additionally, ABC Carpet & Home have founded the ABC Home & Planet Foundation, which raises money through fundraisers and in-store giving to support a wide range of communities around the world.

-Range includes: Beds, bookcases, cabinets, coffee tables, dining tables, lockers, sectionals, sideboards, sleeper sofas, sofas, tables.
+Range includes: Beds, bookcases, cabinets, coffee tables, lockers, sectionals, sideboards, sleeper sofas, sofas, tables.

 Sustainable Furniture Buyers Guide